kbase/kbase-ui/testing/integration-testing.md

 ## Overview

-At present, the focus of all testing in kbase-ui is integration testing.
+At present, the focus of testing in kbase-ui is integration testing.
 It gives the most bang for the buck, exercising not only multiple libraries, but plugins, configuration, and building too.

 The integration tests require that an instance of kbase-ui be available at at a X.kbase.us host (where X is typically ci, next, appdev, narrative).
 The tests work by controlling a browser to invoke urls, click on buttons, fill in inputs, and watches to make sure "the right thing happens".
 For example, the tests select menu items, conduct searches, log in, and log out.
 The tests can ensure that the right thing appears when a menu is selected, that the kbase session cookies is available after signin, that a given search resulted in the expected items.

 ## Status

 The integration testing tools are under active development.
 They do indeed work, and should be conducted prior to any release.

+## For the impatient

+So you just want to run the tests?

+1. build kbase-ui
+2. run kbase-ui against the target environment
+    1. typically `ci`, but could be next, narrative-dev, or prod.
+    2. edit /etc/hosts to point that environment to the localhost
+      ```text
+      sudo vi /etc/hosts
+      127.0.0.1 ci.kbase.us
+      ```
+    3. run kbase-ui:
+    ``` bash
+    make dev-start build-image=t env=ci
+    ```
+    > note that `ci` is the default env
+3. add a token for the same environment
+    1. log into that environment from the browser
+        1. you'll need to log in as the user "kbaseuitest"; contact a kbase-ui dev for the account info.
+    2. copy a kbase token out of the browser.
+        1. e.g. open the javascript console and enter:
+        ```javascript
+        document.cookie
+        ```
+        and then look for the value of `kbase_session`
+    3. paste the token into the config file `dev/test/integration-tests/config.json`.
+It should be clear where to paste the token in the placeholder `KBASE_TOKEN_HERE`.
+4. run the tests
+    ```bash
+    make integration-tests env=ci
+    ```
+    > Note that `ci` is the default

 ## Testing Stack